United Nations to move non-critical staff out of South Sudan

-UNITED NATIONS, July 14 (Reuters) - The United Nations said on Thursday it will move non-critical staff out of South Sudan after an eruption of violence and has received reports accusing President Salva Kiir’s troops of targeting U.N. staff and foreign aid workers amid the fighting.
+UNITED NATIONS (Reuters) - The United Nations said on Thursday it will move non-critical staff out of South Sudan after an eruption of violence and has received reports accusing President Salva Kiir’s troops of targeting U.N. staff and foreign aid workers amid the fighting.

 U.N. spokesman Stephane Dujarric described the reports as “highly disturbing” and called on South Sudanese authorities to investigate and bring the perpetrators to justice.
 He said the U.N. peacekeeping mission in South Sudan, known as UNMISS, was also investigating the incidents, including its own response.